HaotianWang86/Neo4j-isomorphic-subgraph-matcher/README.md

 Also, you can run the code in a Python IDE, such as SPYDER, PYCHARM.

-6. You may need to change port information in Neo4j, defaulted Neo4j port
+6. You may need to change port information in Neo4j, defaulted Neo4j port <br />
-Username: neo4j
+Username: neo4j <br />
 Password: neo4j

 6. Generate the Data graph